How to streamline your invoicing process

 Work out how regularly you want to invoice

-Should you invoice regular clients on a monthly, bi-weekly or weekly basis?
+Should you invoice regular clients on a monthly, fortnightly or weekly basis?
 It might depend on the type of work being done.
-For example, services contract work could be invoiced on a weekly basis, while a manufacturing project may be invoiced bi-weekly or monthly.
+For example, services contract work could be invoiced on a weekly basis, while a manufacturing project may be invoiced fortnightly or monthly.
 This is something to negotiate with your client.

 However, be wary if a client insists on an invoicing interval longer than than a month.
 Unless the circumstances clearly justify it, that may mean they have cashflow issues.